Pros and Cons of Using a Holiday Let Management Company

 Useful industry connections

-Agents often have a black book of reliable tradesmen, housekeepers and providers of other professional services at hand, whereas you may be taking a chance on someone to do a job each time you hire someone to help.
+Agents often have the details of reliable tradesmen, housekeepers and providers of other professional services at hand to help with property maintenance.
+Whereas, you may be taking a chance when hiring someone to do a job.

-A good holiday cottage letting agent should also ensure you are kept updated with regards to current legislation relating to holiday rentals.
-Rules and regulation related to the holiday home industry can move quickly and create confusion in some situations.
-A good holiday letting agency will be on top of events such as the gas boiler needing a service, PAT testing and health and safety/fire risk assessments as part of the service.
+A good holiday cottage letting agent should also ensure you are kept updated with regards to current legislation.
+Rules and regulations related to the holiday home industry can move quickly and create confusion in some situations.
+A good holiday letting agency will be on top of tasks such as the gas boiler needing a service, PAT testing, health and safety and fire risk assessments as part of their service.

 No guarantee of bookings

-Just like DIY management, there is no guarantee of income through bookings if you use a managing agent.
+Just like DIY management, there is no guarantee of income and bookings if you use a managing agent.

 Less rental income

-You’ll have to pay between 15% and 30% of the income you earn from bookings to your agency for services rendered.
-This is standard, so this will take a big chunk out of your rental earnings.
+You’ll have to pay between 25% – 30% commission on the income you earn from bookings to your agency for services rendered.
+This will take a big chunk out of your rental earnings.